Genesee Valley Ranch

 POINT ARENA, MENDOCINO COUNTY, CALIFORNIA

 Oz Farm and Retreat is comprised of 341+/- acres hidden in a private valley along the Garcia River, less than three miles from the scenic and majestic Mendocino Coast, and 130 miles north of San Francisco.
 Flanked by towering Redwood Forests, the lush valley floor is home to organic certified farming fields as well as an orchard of 55 different varieties of antique and heirloom apples.
-Rustic accommodations include a community house, barn and nine guest cabins.
+Rustic accommodations include a community house and nine guest cabins.
 Completely off-the-grid, Oz Farm and Retreat is a place to come enjoy farm to table living in a tranquil setting in nature at its finest.

 The Oz Farm and Preserve is located about 15 minutes from the quaint coastal town of Point Arena with its theater, restaurants, and small town shopping.
 Manchester State Beach is 10 minutes north of the Farm and Retreat.
 Anderson Valley and the scenic coastal town of Mendocino are 45 minutes away.
 Sea Ranch and Gualala are around 30 minutes to the south.
 Oz Farm and Retreat is roughly 3 hours from San Francisco.